Fuzail22/Purchase-Processor/README.md

 ## Future Enhancements
 - Fresh set of dockets can be created.
-- More than on docket file that can be managed at time.
+- More than one docket file that can be managed at time.
-- edit and delete dockets.
+- edit and delete individual dockets.
+- delete all dockets